Welcome to ultimate reality… Life always has surprises, doesn’t it? Surprises are like sparks.

-Reality is a self-lubricating fluid, an all things everywhere in motion kind of invention.
+Reality is a self-lubricating fluid, an all-things everywhere-in-motion kind of invention.
 Viscosities vary.
 Speeds change.
 Degrees of mix shuffle up and down a scale.
 Pause it never does.

 We will never see reality pause because, when it does, it collapses instantly into indistinguishable fodder for some next something else.

 It’s gone and you’re out the door with it.
-No post game analysis.
+No post-game analysis.
 No fingers to point.

 Motion is essential, forcing definitions to declare themselves by creating realities, sort of like a convention where everyone has a different favorite candidate but you have to vote anyway, exposing a universal tie.
 The television networks can’t even break for commercials.
 There are as many balloons as not-balloons.
 The anchors have a terrible time, and the commentators sound like idiots.

-Without definition, it can’t be matter.
+Without definition, it can’t matter.
 Rules are rules.
 Without matter, no reality.
 Simple, yes?
 How about this?
-Matter itself is illusion.
+Matter itself is an illusion.
 Actually, it’s more like magic, and tracing the implications of that magic, such as why it occurs at all, is another theme of this book.
 We’re living perilously in the God or not-God neighborhood.
 It’s probably the only thing we ever really talk about.

 For most, it’s profoundly unsatisfying to know that there is ultimately nothing to hold onto.
 There is no rock where you can attach yourself, which is why religion and myth are so successful in offering moorings.
 As if the proselytizers owned some real estate.

 We’ve evolved belief systems because they make us feel better when the truth seems impossible.
 We’re told that belief in God, by one name or another, demands faith.
 In reality, it demands separation and a reliable set of brakes.